danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [getgauge/gauge](https://github.com/getgauge/gauge) - Light weight cross-platform test automation
+- [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
+- [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader) - 📖 All your articles in one place.
+Beautiful.
 - [webhintio/hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web
 - [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.